DanielFillol/metaphone-br/README.md

-# metaphone-br
+# Metaphone-br
-go metaphone function
+Metaphone package in Brazilian portugue for go language

 ## Install